Frequently Asked Questions

 How can I change/update my major?

 It is recommended that you contact your Academic Advisor to discuss your questions and/or concerns with changing your major first.

-To change your major/degree program, complete the Change of Major Request form listed under the Student Records' webpage.
+To change your major/degree program, visit the Student Records' webpage.

 Please note: It is the students responsibility to notify their advisor and the College in the event that they change their degree/major.

 I need help selecting a major, degree, or career.
 What should I do?